nikitavoloboev/data/focusing/rules.md

 ## MindNode
 - Use one tree structure for organisation especially when sharing maps (makes the map much easier to follow).

-## Social Networks
-- Only add/follow people I am really interested in or know.

 ## Sharing files
 - Temporary shares with [Transfer](https://transfer.sh).
 - More permanent shares are shared with Dropbox.
 Don't delete items from _shares_ folder unless I delete the file somewhere myself.